-Calm your mind and speak from the heart.
+Calm your mind, and both speak and listen from the heart.

 Let Aquamarine inspire you to a greater awareness!

 Spiritual: Aquamarine encourages spiritual growth and awareness.
 It makes an excellent scrying stone and increases clairvoyance and intuition.
 Aquamarine reminds us to remain upright in all of our dealings and to behave honorably at all times.
 As a communication stone, it can help us to speak our truth calmly and accurately and to clearly understand other people’s positions and beliefs.
 Aquamarine is attuned to the Heart and Throat Chakra and linked to the astrological signs of Aries, Gemini, Pisces.
 It is connected to the element of Water and vibrates to the number 1.